-In small premises, having one or two portable extinguishers of the appropriate type, readily available for use, may be all that is necessary.
-In larger, more complex premises, a number of portable extinguishers may be required and they should be sited in suitable locations, e.g. on the escape routes at each floor level.
-It may also be necessary to indicate the location of extinguishers by suitable signs.
+In simple premises, having one or two portable extinguishers of the appropriate type, readily available for use, may be all that is necessary.

-Some premises will also have permanently installed firefighting equipment such as hose reels for use by trained staff or firefighters.
+In complex premises, such as multi-roomed community centres, where it is considered that a number of portable extinguishers are required, they should be sited in suitable locations, such as on the escape routes at each floor level.
+It may also be necessary to indicate the location of extinguishers with suitable signs.
+You should locate extinguishers in areas where they can be easily accessed by trained members of staff, but not in areas open to misuse or vandalism.
+Some premises will also have permanently installed firefighting equipment such as hose reels, for use by trained staff or firefighters.